liferay/liferay-docs/en/developer/frameworks/articles/cache-configuration/03-caching-data.markdown

     [in a single VM or across multiple VMs](/docs/7-2/frameworks/-/knowledge_base/f/cache-configuration) (e.g., in a clustered environment).

-2. Determine if its necessary to serialize the data you're caching.
+2. Determine if it's necessary to serialize the data you're caching.

     -   [`MultiVMPool`](@platform-ref@/7.2-latest/javadocs/portal-kernel/com/liferay/portal/kernel/cache/MultiVMPool.html)
         requires both the cache key and cache value to be